jonv1901/jonv1901.github.io/index.md

   * More about the business side of Software Engineering
   * What makes or breaks a professional in this field
   * Some tips and tricks to keep in mind as I move forward down this path

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/jonv1901/jonv1901.github.io/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.